×

 Whether you’re just starting your professional life or if you’re nearing retirement, knowing how to manage your money effectively is essential.

 Should you have a savings account or a retirement plan?
 How do you build wealth for both the short term and long term?
-Below are 10 key considerations to guide you on your financial planning journey.
+Below are 10 key considerations to guide you on your financial planning journey towards financial freedom.

 1. Change your mindset about money